Rules of Chess

 1.3.3.
 En passant capture

-Pawns have an other special move: the en passant capture.
+Pawns have another special move: the en passant capture.
 It can happen when a pawn makes a double move; then an opposing pawn can capture it on the very next move as if the first pawn moved only one field.
 Later this possibility is lost.

 The white pawn captures the black pawn en passant.